wesleyxie/appium-webdriverio-typescript/README.md

 npm run build
 ```

 Next step is to execute the config files.
-This project has 2 config files -

 * [wdio.app.config.js](./config/wdio.app.config.js) - This config file is used to run tests in real mobile native apps.
 You would have to change the `appium settings` to run tests in your device.